 Because of this cause and effect relationship, as a supervisor, your employees must be your primary customer.
 It’s essential for you to focus on maximizing employee satisfaction.
 Your job is to pamper them; their job is to pamper the customers.
 High levels of customer satisfaction will follow.

-There are lots of things you could do.
-Give them the tools they need, acknowledge the impact they have on the business, pay them well, bring them donuts…the list of things to try is long.
+There are many things you could do for your employees, e.g., give them the tools they need, acknowledge the impact they have on the business, pay them well, bring them donuts, etc.